montagejs/mr/docs/Script-attributes.md

 -----------------

-`data-auto-package` indicates that there is no `package.json` for this application, and instructs Montage Require to pretend that an empty one exists in the same directory as the HTML document.
+`data-auto-package` indicates that there is no `package.json` for this application, and instructs Mr to pretend that an empty one exists in the same directory as the HTML document.

 ```html